-4.2 Single Transferable Vote Electoral System - Option for Council
+4.2 Single transferable vote - an option for the Council

 The other option permitted under the Local Electoral Act 2001 is the single transferable vote electoral system (STV).
-This system is to be used in the 2004 district health board elections and more recently by some councils.
+This system must be used in the 2004 district health board elections and has been chosen more recently by some councils.
 Electors rank the candidates in order of preference.
 To be elected a candidate must reach a "quota" of votes.
-The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of valid votes.
+The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of votes.

-4.3 Choosing the Council's Electoral System
+4.3 Choosing the Council's electoral system